-St. Anselm’s Abbey will host the 50th annual Thomas Verner Moore Lecture on Saturday, September 30, 2023.
-The speaker will be the Honorable Colbert I. King, who is the former US Executive Director of the World Bank and a Washington Post Columnist.
+St. Anselm’s Abbey hosted the 50th annual Thomas Verner Moore Lecture on Saturday, September 30, 2023.
+The speaker was the Honorable Colbert I. King, who is the former US Executive Director of the World Bank and a Washington Post Columnist.
 The title of his lecture is “The Firmness of Our Foundation”.
 Details for the event are as follows.
 Continue reading for more information about Mr. King.

 Saturday, September 30, 2023